syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="C#" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create PDF Signature field.
 PdfSignatureField signatureField = new PdfSignatureField(page, "Signature");

-//Set properties to the signature field.

-signatureField.Bounds = new RectangleF(0, 400, 90, 20);
+//Set properties to the signature field. signatureField.Bounds = new RectangleF(0, 400, 90, 20);
 signatureField.ToolTip = "Signature";

-//Add the form field to the document.
+//Add the form field to the document. document.Form.Fields.Add(signatureField);

-document.Form.Fields.Add(signatureField);

 //Save the document.
 document.Save("Form.pdf");

-//Close the document
+//Close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

 'Create a new PDF document.
 Dim document As New PdfDocument()
 'Add a new page to PDF document.
 Dim page As PdfPage = document.Pages.Add()

 'Create PDF Signature field.

-Dim signatureField As New PdfSignatureField(page, "Signature")

-'Set properties to the signature field.

-signatureField.Bounds = New RectangleF(0, 400, 90, 20)
+Dim signatureField As New PdfSignatureField(page, "Signature") 'Set properties to the signature field. signatureField.Bounds = New RectangleF(0, 400, 90, 20)
 signatureField.ToolTip = "Signature"

-'Add the form field to the document.
+'Add the form field to the document. document.Form.Fields.Add(signatureField)

-document.Form.Fields.Add(signatureField)

 'Save the document.
 document.Save("Form.pdf")

-'Close the document
+'Close the document.
 document.Close(True)

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create PDF Signature field.
 PdfSignatureField signatureField = new PdfSignatureField(page, "Signature");

-//Set properties to the signature field.

-signatureField.Bounds = new RectangleF(0, 400, 90, 20);
+//Set properties to the signature field. signatureField.Bounds = new RectangleF(0, 400, 90, 20);
 signatureField.ToolTip = "Signature";

-//Add the form field to the document.
+//Add the form field to the document. document.Form.Fields.Add(signatureField);

-document.Form.Fields.Add(signatureField);

 //Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 await document.SaveAsync(stream);
 //Close the document.
 document.Close(true);
 //Save the stream as PDF document file in local machine.
 Refer to PDF/UWP section for respected code samples.
 Save(stream, "Form.pdf");

 {% endhighlight %}